-Some of this information is withheld under Section 40(2) of the FOI Act.
+Some of this information is also withheld under Section 40(2) of the Freedom of Information Act.
 The names and other personally-identifying information about the nominees themselves constitute personal data.
-Section 40(2) of the FOI Act allows public authorities to withhold personal data if disclosure would contravene any of the data protection principles listed in the Data Protection Act 1998.
-It is for the Commission to make a judgment in relation to whether the data protection principles would be contravened and the fairness of releasing data.
+Section 40(2) of the Act allows public authorities to withhold personal data if disclosure would contravene any of the data protection principles listed in the Data Protection Act 1998.
+It is for the Commission to make a judgement in relation to whether the data protection principles would be contravened and the fairness of releasing data.